MattTucker22689/R2D2/README.md

 different components of the bot and how well they do or do not work together.

 Everything in the, "Bot" branch, is the final code.
-The html files and template folder need to be placed in the /var/www/html/ folder on your Raspberry Pi.
+The index.html and template folder need to be placed in the /var/www/html/ folder on your Raspberry Pi.